We all know the unique frustration and self-doubt that comes with staying quiet when we have something to say.

-Body language really does matter when you're trying to speak out, both in terms of how you'll be perceived and how you'll feel when you're communicating.
+Body language really does matter when you're trying to speak out, both in terms of how people will perceive you and how you'll feel when you're communicating.

 For example, there's compelling research that shows the positive impact of the “power pose” – standing with your shoulders back, your feet slightly apart and your head held high.
 Meanwhile, “powerless” poses (e.g. lowering your head when talking) reliably make speakers feel less confident and make hearers rate the contributions less highly.
 There are studies proving that power poses elevate testosterone, the hormone most strongly connected to feeling powerful and in control.

 As well as thinking about these established approaches to body language, give some thought to what makes you feel most confident.
 Do you have particular clothes, shoes or ways of styling your outfits that make you feel assertive?
 Take advantage of all of these things when you need to feel good about speaking up.